hexokinase/hexokinase.github.io/index.md

 ## Future Vision

-Although there are tremendous strides to the completition of this application, there are still numerous functionality that we would like to impliment.
+Although there are tremendous strides to the completition of this application, there are still numerous functionalities that we would like to impliment.
 Here is our vision for Math Rush:

 - **Real-time Multiplayer Math Games:** One game we had in mind is a live, multiplayer math game where multiple users will type in an answer to a math problem shown on screen.
 The first user to enter the correct answer would get points.
 The players would race to get a certain amount of points to win.
 - **Teacher Profile:** As a platform for students to learn math, it would be great to get teachers involved.
 Allowing teachers to upload problems, subjects, and other study material to the games would create a more focused, class-based application for the students.
 - **Study Connections:** We would also like to implement a way for users, students and teachers alike, to connect with each other.
-Whether thats via instant messaging or office hours, it would be useful for students to connect with those who are doing good in a certain material.
-By simply checking who is in the top of the leaderboards for a certain subject, any user can connect with them to create study sessions or tutoring oppprtunities.
+Whether that's via instant messaging or office hours, it would be useful for students to connect with those who are doing good in a certain material.
+By simply checking who is on the top of the leaderboards for a certain subject, any user can connect with them to create study sessions or tutoring oppprtunities.